BizTalkCommunity/BizTalk-PipelineComponents-Extensions-UtilityPack/README.md

 * Content Based Routing Component to promote Operation property.
   * This component doesn't requires any configuration.
 Then it will take the value (word) which lies ahead of the cardinal (#) from the MessageType message context property and promote it to the Operation Message Context Property.

+## Compression
+### Multi-Part Message Attachments Zipper Pipeline Component

+* The BizTalk Multi-Part Message Attachments Zipper is a pipeline component for BizTalk Server which can be used in a send pipeline and is intended to replace all attachments of a multi-part message for its zipped equivalent.
+* The capabilities are similar to those available in compression software such as WinZip or 7-zip:
+  * Attachments Compression – Extracts, in a send pipeline, all message parts include in a multi-part message that are not included in the message body (Message Body Part = False), compresses it and attaches the compressed attachment back to the message..
+  * This component requires one configuration that is the FileExtension where you can specified if you want for example a .zip or .gz file.

 ## Deploying Pipeline Components
 All the .NET pipeline component assemblies (native and custom) must be located in the <installation directory>\Pipeline Components folder to be executed by the server.
 If the pipeline with a custom component will be deployed across several servers, the component's binaries must be present in the specified folder on every server.